Research Master Modern History and International Relations

 You can take the Master's programme in Modern History and International Relations as a specialization within the Research Master's degree in History or the Research Master's degree in International Relations.

 The two-year Master's programme in Modern History and International Relations teaches you to carry out independent academic research in the fields of modern history and international relations.
 You will explore recent developments in these fields and study relevant theoretical and methodological backgrounds.
-You will learn about subjects such as international political economy, the history of cultural identity and European cooperation and integration.
+You will learn about subjects such as the international political economy, the history of cultural identity and European cooperation and integration.

 As a student of this programme you work in small groups and are supervised by highly qualified researchers.
 The programme is closely related to the research carried out at the Groningen Research Institute for the Study of Culture (ICOG) and the N.W.
 Posthumus Institute.